PAGES ON THIS WEBSITE ARE FREQUENTLY UPDATED

 The Soviet Army reached the camp on the 17th March 1945.

 Later the Lamsdorf camp was used by the Soviets to house Germans, both prisoners of war and civilians.
-Polish army personnel being repatriated from P.O.W. camps were also processed through Lamsdorf and sometimes held here as prisoners for several months.
+Polish army personnel being repatriated from POW camps were also processed through Lamsdorf and sometimes held here as prisoners for several months.
 Some were later released, others sent to Gulags in Siberia.

 By 1943, the famous camp for Allied flight personnel in Sagan - Stalag Luft III - had become so overcrowded that about 1,000, mostly non-commissioned aircrew, were transferred to Lamsdorf.
-A part of Stalag VIII-B was separated by building new barbed-wire fences.
+A part of Stalag VIIIB was separated by building new barbed-wire fences.
 Thus a camp within a camp was created.
 However all food was provided from kitchens operated by army personnel in the camp proper.

 The lazarett was headed by a German officer with the title Oberst Arzt (Colonel Doctor), but the staff was made up entirely of prisoners.
 They included general physicians and surgeons, even a neuro-surgeon, psychiatrist, anesthesiologist and radiologist.

 The 500 or so prisoners who died at Lamsdorf whilst in captivity were first buried locally, but after the war their bodies were moved to Krakow where they were re-buried in the Commonwealth War Cemetery, which is contained within the boundary of the main city cemetery.
 The graves are laid out traditionally as in all war cemeteries, with names and other details of those buried on the headstones.
 The Commonwealth War Graves Commission can give details of all who are buried there - or indeed in any of their cemeteries.
 Click HERE for the link.

-THE LONG MARCH (OR DEATH MARCH)
+THE LONG MARCH

-In January 1945, as the Soviet armies resumed their offensive and advanced into Germany, many of the prisoners were marched westward in groups of 200 to 300 in the so-called Death March.
+In January 1945, as the Soviet armies resumed their offensive and advanced into Germany, many of the prisoners were marched westward in groups of 200 to 300 in the so-called Long March.
 Many of them died from the bitter cold and exhaustion.
-The lucky ones got far enough to the west to be liberated by the American army.
-The unlucky ones got "liberated" by the Soviets, who instead of turning them over quickly to the western allies, held them as virtual hostages for several more months, until the British agreed to release to the Soviet Union POWs of Soviet origin who had been fighting on the German side, which left the British Government with little choice on the matter, even though they were understandable reluctant to hand these men over to the Soviet Union for their inevitable execution.
+The lucky ones got far enough to the west to be liberated by the American or British armies.
+The unlucky ones were 'liberated' by the Soviets, who instead of turning them over quickly to the western allies, held them as virtual hostages for several more months, until the British agreed to release to the Soviet Union POWs of Soviet origin who had been fighting on the German side, which left the British Government with little choice on the matter, even though they were understandable reluctant to hand these men over to the Soviet Union for their inevitable execution.
 These soldiers from states such as Latvia, Lithuania and Estonia for example, had fought with the Germans in an effort, as they saw it, to release their own homelands from Soviet occupation and oppression.

 Please click HERE for more on the Long March.